-Our Coffee Corner (see right column), where you can meet friends, relax, or simply enjoy a fine cup of coffee
+Our Coffee Corner (see below), where you can meet friends, relax, or simply enjoy a fine cup of coffee

 The "Emergency Relief" Program at FaithCentre is built around assisting individuals and families with short-term, unexpected emergencies.
 We will be happy to entertain requests for assistance following an interview with our Client Services Representative.

 Named in honor of the philanthropy of community member, Mr. Bill Thomas, the Coffee Corner offers a welcoming atmosphere and hot and cold drinks and light snacks.
 The free drinks and pastries are available Monday through Friday from 10am - 3pm for anyone in need of refreshment, relaxation, or conversation.
 Each day over a dozen area residents gather at the coffee corner to share events of the day and catch up on news with their friends.
 The coffee corner at FaithCentre is staffed every weekday by a FaithCentre volunteer.
 Each Wednesday at 10:30am, a Bible study is conducted by volunteer Don Walters.
 All denominations are welcome to attend.

 We are always looking for volunteers to help with our programs, donate items to our Thrift Store, Food Bank, or the Pet Food Pantry.